iodcpp/metajson/README.md

 iod::metajson
 ============================

-iod::metajson is a C++17 JSON serializer/deserializer, designed for
+iod::metajson is a C++17 JSON serializer/deserializer designed for
-ease of use and execution speed.
+ease of use and performances.

 Unlike others serialization libraries, it does not rely on dynamic hashtables to store objects, but on plain static C++ objects.
-This makes it faster to compile, faster to execute, and easier to use.
+This makes it faster to execute, easier to use, faster to compile and lighter (w.r.t. binary code size) than the existing C++ JSON libraries.

 **Features:**
   - Header only